pulumi/pulumi-hugo/themes/default/content/blog/using-pulumi-securely/index.md

 #### Team Access Tokens

 Scoped to the [stack access]({{< relref "/docs/intro/pulumi-service/team-access-tokens/#stacks" >}}) of a Pulumi team.
-Use these when resources associated with different Environment or services are commingled within a single cloud account or organization.
+Use these when resources associated with different Environments or services are commingled within a single cloud account or organization.
 In general, it is often recommended to create a [Team Access Token]({{< relref "/docs/intro/pulumi-service/team-access-tokens" >}}) for each ci/cd pipeline, for example, dev vs production.

 #### Personal Access Tokens